 Jenny K. Rodriguez Francis, M.D., M.P.H., joined the faculty in the Department of Pediatrics at UT Southwestern Medical Center in 2017, and works at Children’s Medical Center Dallas.
 She received a BA from the University of Dallas and attended UTMB Galveston for medical school.
-She trained in New York City in pediatrics at Albert Einstein College of Medicine; completed a fellowship in adolescent medicine at Mount Sinai’s Adolescent Health Center; obtained a MPH at Icahn School of Medicine at Mount Sinai; and worked for three years as an assistant professor of pediatrics at Columbia University Medical Center in New York City.
-As a young faculty member, Dr. Francis adds an enthusiastic and educational approach to her clinical practice.
+She trained in New York City in pediatrics at Albert Einstein College of Medicine; completed a fellowship in adolescent medicine at Mount Sinai’s Adolescent Health Center; obtained a MPH at Icahn School of Medicine at Mount Sinai; and worked as an assistant professor of pediatrics at Columbia University Medical Center in New York City.
+Dr. Francis adds an enthusiastic and educational approach to her clinical practice.
 She is board-certified in Adolescent Medicine and in Pediatrics.
-She researches adolescent sexual and reproductive health.
+She is an NIH funded researcher for adolescent sexual and reproductive health topics.
+She is specifically interested in improving provider-parent-adolescent communication around long-acting reversible contraception.

 - Medical School